St. John's College, Belize: Patron saint

-St. John Berchmans was born the eldest son of a shoemaker on the 13th of March, 1599 in Diest at Brabant which is located in Belgium.
+St. John Berchmans was born the eldest son of a shoemaker on 13 March 1599 in Diest at Brabant, which is located in Belgium.
 At a young age he wanted to be a priest, and at thirteen became a servant in the household of one of the cathedral canons at Malines.
 After his mother's death, his father and two brothers followed suit and entered religious life.
 In 1615, he entered the Jesuit college there, becoming a novice a year later.
 In 1618 he was sent to Rome for more studies, and was known for his cheerfulness and his effort to find perfection in all the little details of his life.
 His father was ordained that year, and died six months later.
 John was so poor and humble that he walked from Antwerp to Rome.
 He died at the age of 22 on August 13.
 Many miracles were attributed to him after his death.
 He was canonized in 1888, and is the patron saint of altar servers.

 He longed to work in the mission fields of China, but did not live long enough to go there.
 After completing his course work, he was asked to defend the entire field of philosophy in a public disputation in July, just after his exit examinations.
 The following month he was asked to represent the Roman College in a debate with the Greek College.
 "John opened the discussion with great clarity and profoundness, but after returning to his own quarters, was seized with the Roman Fever," a particularly virulent form of malaria, that led to his death at the age of 22.
 The large numbers who came to view his remains testified to his sanctity.
 He was buried in the Church of the Gesù in Rome, the mother church of the Society of Jesus in which the Society's founder Saint Ignatius of Loyola is also buried.